 GrossMargin = Sales[SalesAmount] - Sales[TotalProductCost]

-You have seen in the previous example how to define the GrossMargin column in the Sales table to compute the amount of the gross margin.
+In the previous example you learned how to define the GrossMargin column in the Sales table to compute the gross margin amount.
 However, what happens if you want to show the gross margin as a percentage of the sales amount?
 You could create a calculated column with the following formula:

 Sales[GrossMarginPct] = DIVIDE ( Sales[GrossMargin], Sales[SalesAmount] )